puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/ntp.md

 of Puppet code that specifies a set one or more nodes and declares the classes that Puppet will enforce on that set.

-In a sense, this node definition is a bit like the tet manifests you've been using so far.
+In a sense, this node definition is a bit like the test manifests you've been using so far.
 While classes are generally defined in separate manifests, the node definition, like a test manifest, is a place where you actually declare them.
 Of course tests are just that, tests, while the node definitions in your